typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-reduce-type-parameter.md

-# `prefer-reduce-type-parameter`

-Enforces using type parameter when calling `Array#reduce` instead of casting.

 It's common to call `Array#reduce` with a generic type, such as an array or object, as the initial value.
 Since these values are empty, their types are not usable: